 Profits and dividends include the (credit) earnings from foreign affiliates of UK registered companies and the (debit) earnings of profits and dividends by UK-based affiliates of foreign-based companies.
-Conceptually, stock appreciation and other holding gains and losses should be excluded from the income flows entered in the balance of payments accounts because they represent only valuation changes.
-However, data on these are included in banking sector statistics provided by the Bank of England.
+Conceptually, stock appreciation and other holding gains and losses should be excluded from the income flows entered in the balance of payments accounts, because they represent only valuation changes.
+From the 2014 edition of the Pink Book, data on these are now excluded from banking sector statistics provided by the Bank of England.
+These will therefore, also be excluded from reinvested earnings within the financial account.
 Profits retained abroad by foreign affiliates or retained in the UK by affiliates of foreign companies are included in the flows of earnings and offset in the financial account.
 All interest flows between UK residents and non-residents are in principle included.

-Interest on loans extended by and deposits with UK monetary financial institutions are now presented net of Financial Intermediation Services Indirectly Measured (FISIM).
+Interest on loans extended by and deposits with UK monetary financial institutions are presented net of Financial Intermediation Services Indirectly Measured (FISIM).
 Likewise, UK non-bank loans from and deposits with banks abroad are also presented net of FISIM.
 FISIM is an estimate of the value of the services provided by financial intermediaries, such as banks, for which no explicit charges are made; instead these services are paid for as part of the margin between rates applied to savers and borrowers.
 The supposition is that savers would receive a higher interest rate and borrowers pay a lower interest rate if all financial services had explicit charges.
-FISIM received by UK monetary financial institutions is now recorded as an export of financial services while FISIM paid by UK nonbanks is now recorded as an import of financial services.
+FISIM received by UK monetary financial institutions is recorded as an export of financial services, while FISIM paid by UK non-banks is recorded as an import of financial services.
 Information on the estimation of FISIM is included in the methodological notes for 'Trade in services'.